These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to bring supporting documentation to the exam

-Why: The examiner reviews your claims file but may not have the most recent treatment records, private mental health notes, or buddy statements.
+The examiner reviews your claims file but may not have the most recent treatment records, private mental health notes, or buddy statements.
 Gaps in the record can lead to an incomplete picture of your condition.

-Do this instead: Ensure all private treatment records are submitted to your VA claims file at least 30 days before the exam.
+Instead: Ensure all private treatment records are submitted to your VA claims file at least 30 days before the exam.
 Bring a personal statement and buddy statements to the exam.
 Confirm with the examiner that they have reviewed your complete file.

 Impact: All levels